otrego/go-type1/README.md

 was helped tremendously by the existence of [Nyamcoder's instructions](https://github.com/nyamcoder/tex-src/blob/master/baduk/baduk.tex) for installing the Type1 Igo font.
-Ultimately, these fonts exist to be used in [GPub](https://www.github.com/Kashomon/gpub), a Javascript library I created for generating Go books.
+Ultimately, these fonts exist to be used in [GPub](https://www.github.com/Kashomon/gpub), a Javascript library I (Kashomon) created for generating Go books.

 These packages are designed to work with LaTeX, but there's no reason it shouldn't work with a LaTeX compatible compiler like XeTeX.